voxel51/fiftyone-teams-app-deploy/docker/docs/expose-teams-api.md

 **NOTE**: The `teams-api` service uses websockets to maintain connections and allow for long-running processes to complete.
 Please ensure your Infrastructure supports websockets before attempting to expose the `teams-api` service. (e.g. You will have to migrate from AWS Classic Load Balancers to AWS Application Load Balancers to provide websockets support.)

+**NOTE**: If you are using file-based storage credentials, or setting environment variables, you will need to make sure the same credentials are shared with the `fiftyone-app` and `teams-api` containers.
+Voxel51 recommends the use of Database Cloud Storage Credentials, which can be configured at `/settings/cloud_storage_credentials`.

 ## Expose `teams-api` directly